alberttranse/java-interview/README.md

 - `-n` : Number all output lines, helpful for viewing or debugging files with line number reference.
 - `-v` : Display non-printing characters, making control and other non-printing characters visible, except for tabs and the end of line markers.
 - `-sa` : Merge input files into 1 file.
-It is an optimize option of SanAn
+It is an optimize option of SanAn Software

 Comment quality: Similar to Unix output with comments.